Brexit bedlam: May's EU divorce deal crushed by 230 votes in parliament

 “It is clear that the House does not support this deal, but tonight’s vote tells us nothing about what it does support,” May told parliament, moments after the result was announced.

-“... nothing about how - or even if - it intends to honour the decision the British people took in a referendum parliament decided to hold.”
+“... nothing about how - or even if - it intends to honor the decision the British people took in a referendum parliament decided to hold.”

 The humiliating loss, the first British parliamentary defeat of a treaty since 1864, appeared to catastrophically undermine May’s two-year strategy of forging an amicable divorce with close ties to the EU after the March 29 exit.